sasidharreddy25/resume_evaluator/README.md

 ### Why not using agents from libraries

-Agents from libraries like LangGraph and AutoGen lack flexibility.
-While I could use LangGraph agents for email automation, they internally rely on function calling, which can sometimes lead to confusion and the use of different tools, overcomplicating a simple problem.
+Agents from libraries like LangGraph and AutoGen lack flexibility.\n While I could use LangGraph agents for email automation, they internally rely on function calling, which can sometimes lead to confusion and the use of different tools, overcomplicating a simple problem.

 ### Latency Vs Accuracy